MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 ```

 ### -ActivityBasedAuthenticationTimeoutWithSingleSignOnEnabled
-This parameter is available or functional only in on-premises Exchange.

 The ActivityBasedAuthenticationTimeoutWithSingleSignOnEnabled parameter enables or disables the inactivity interval for automatic logoff for single sign-on in Outlook on the Web.
 Valid values are:

 - $true: The ActivityBasedAuthenticationTimeoutInterval parameter specifies the period of inactivity in Outlook on the web that causes logoff for single sign-on.
 This is the default value.